MkDay/Post-Collection/How-To-Find-Out-An-Element-Has-At-Least-One-Child-In-JavaScript.md

 Now we have two sets of ways to do our job.
 However, more importantly, before using any kind of code in your project, it is the best practice to check browser compatibility of it.

 Also there is no *best of all* that mentioning here, you are the one who always qualify to mention your best choice based on your experience.
-See you in the comment section.
+So see you in the comment section.

 Happy Coding!